 “Finally, the fish from the deep waters, like the large scaled scorpion fish or the sea bass – cooked whole to retain maximum moistness – a thick rockfish soup, potatoes cooked in the fish stock and a real fisherman’s spicy sauce, made with tomatoes, chilli and garlic.”
 A fish trio of light and soft Vive, Skate and an amazing Mullet with rather dry and meaty bite, yet moist and seasoned with anise.
 On another plate came superb langoustines with saffron, but the cooked potato with an ultra fishy, saffron rich bouillabaisse cooked with small crabs that was poured over was so intense that I could not ladle another spoonful.
 Instead of a rouille, spicy “real fisherman’s” sauce kicked our palates with an intensity of a sea storm.
 Indeed “The abyss”.

-Cheese from Philippe Olivier and Benoit Lemarie are paraded on the traditional chariot.
-There is local Marseille fresh goat and sheep, a wide selection from Provence, Banon, Roquefort, Corsican hard sheep and other French cheeses.
+Cheese from Philippe Olivier and Benoit Lemarie are paraded on the sductive chariot.
+There is local fresh goat’s and sheep’s, a wide selection from Provence, Banon, Roquefort, Corsican hard sheep and other well and less-known French cheeses.
 An irresistible bread roll pinched through with straws of hay, fig and walnuts is is served with it, I had to ask for extra, too good.

 After all that salty food, a change of water on our table to clean our palates announced the sweet, yet subtle indulgence to come.